ilya-kozyrev/codelabs/beam-college-dataflow/codelab.md

 #### Install Git
-The instructions below are what worked for me on Mac, but you can also find instructions [here](https://git-scm.com/download/)
+The instructions below are what worked for Mac, but you can also find instructions [here](https://git-scm.com/download/)

 ```bash
 $ brew install git